-- Part of the First-Year Experience at UMaine is requiring all first-year students to live on campus for the entirety of their first year, though this requirement has been suspended for the 2020-2021 academic year.
+- Part of the First-Year Experience at UMaine is requiring all first-year students to live on campus for the entirety of their first year.
 Living on campus greatly increases students’ opportunities to get to know their peers, students’ access to faculty and staff, and students’ access to clubs, organizations and campus events.
 Living on campus is also positively linked to students’ persistence towards attaining a degree; our data shows that UMaine students who live on campus their first year receive higher GPAs and are more likely to return for their second year of school when compared to their peers who live off-campus!

 - Limited exemptions may be made on a case by case basis and all appeals for exemption should be emailed to firstname.lastname@example.org.